 - Stuffing keyword unnecessarily

-Write Awesome Introduction
+Write Awesome Introduction for Post

 You need to be bang on while writing the introduction if you want your readers to stay on the blog post.
 You need to grab their attention with an irresistible introduction.
 But this art of writing an awesome introduction takes time and a lot of practice.
 You can trick this too: